survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 If you click the plus button now, you should see something at your browser console.
-The next step it connect this stub with our data model.
+The next step is to connect this stub with our data model.

 ### Connecting `addItem` with Data Model

 React provides one simple way to modify state, namely `this.setState(data, cb)`.
-It is an asynchronous method that updates `this.state` end triggers `render()` eventually.
+It is an asynchronous method that updates `this.state` and triggers `render()` eventually.
 It accepts data and optional callback that is triggered after the process has completed.

 It is best to think of state as immutable and modify it always through `setState`.
 In our cases adding new notes can be done through a `concat` operation as below.